tskr1681/mastermind_2020/documentation.md

 Using this logic, a game of Mastermind becomes a series of restrictions on the Kripke model until Player 2 has access to only one world and thereby knows the secret code.
 However, this restriction process is lmiited to only 5 moves.
 If Player 2 still is unable to make the correct guess, Player 1 wins.

+Agent Knowledge

+We monitor the common knowledge, and individual knowledge accummulated by both the agents throughout the game.

+A knowledge proposition known with surety is expressed as <position>:<color>.
+A negation known with surety is expressed as ~(<position>:<color>).
+An unsure knowledge proposition which may or may not hold is expressed as *(<position>:<color>).
+Common Knowledge is collectively available to both agents, however agent1 knowledge and agent2 knowledge is only available to the respective agents indivdually.
+We have agent1 as the code-maker, and agent2 as the code-breaker.

+Agent1 individual knowledge is only updated once, when he generates the code.
+For example, if the following code is generated :